Daniel-Mietchen/datascience/cinema.md

   - broadcast in 2015, with the initial ruling of the district court featured as the highlight, which was uphelp in later instances twice, the latest being by the Dutch Supreme Court in December 2020
   - remarkably car-centric for a piece on climate change and emissions from fossil fuels
     - also multiple depictions of single-use plastics and of upper-class lifestyle
+* [How To Tell If We're Beating COVID-19](https://www.youtube.com/watch?v=54XLXg4fYsc) &mdash; discusses the merits of log-log plots for detecting changes in exponential growth
+  - see also [Covid-19: Are we flattening the curve?](https://www.datafied.world/covid19-are-we-flattening-the-curve-179), a Jupyter notebook inspired by the video
 * [Bruce Caron on "Open Science, Culture Change, and You"](https://www.youtube.com/watch?v=yVaqJYPCYF0#t=27m)
   - part of a talk series by the Ronin Institute
   - nice intro to his anthropological [research](http://ronininstitute.org/research-scholars/bruce-caron/) on the open science community and especially the [Open Scientist Handbook](https://openscientist.pubpub.org/pub/play/release/1)